Duugu/Sku/index.md

 - [SkuFluegel r6](https://github.com/Duugu/SkuFluegel/releases/download/r6a/SkuFluegel-r6a-wrath.zip) (Sep 1st, 2022) (addon for sighted players)<br>

 # Release notes

+## Changes in Sku r31.4
+- grizzly hills and zul'drak are mapped

 ## Changes in Sku r31.3
 - Dalaran waypoints and routes are added.
 Dalaran is the most complex zone ever, with lots of layers and overlapping routes and waypoints.
 You better don't even try to start a route using an auto waypoint there.
 That won't work.
 Always use named waypoints for NPCs that you can tab target as an entry point.